OSMAN-MOHAMED12/documentation/content/applications/finance/documents.rst

 Documents management
 ====================

-When clicking on a specific document, the right panel displays different options.
+When selecting a document, the right panel displays different options.
 On the top, additional options might be available: :guilabel:`Download`, :guilabel:`Share`, :guilabel:`Replace`, :guilabel:`Lock` or :guilabel:`Split`.
 It is also possible to :guilabel:`Open chatter` or :guilabel:`Archive` the document.